 The approved list includes manufacturers registered with the Food and Drug Administration (FDA) as well as licensed wholesalers, distributors and suppliers.
 Only Georgia WIC approved Infant Formula is eligible for purchase and distribution.
-A current list is posted on the Georgia WIC Vendor Management (OVM) Website and available applicants authorized vendors.
-Manufacturers to and and wholesalers/distributors/suppliers are listed separately.
+A current list is posted on the Georgia WIC Vendor Management (OVM) Website vendors.
+Manufacturers and available to applicants and authorized and wholesalers/distributors/suppliers are listed separately.
 The Infant Formula supplier list will be updated as suppliers are added or at a minimum, annually.
 Annual updates shall observe the Federal Fiscal year of October 1st through September 30th.
 Vendors may not appeal the State's decision to include or exclude an infant formula wholesaler, distributor or manufacturer from the approved list.